-Suarez?" he asked crisply, "In the control foom, talking to Mr. Mothwurf," she
+Suarez?" he asked crisply.
+"In the control room, talking to Mr. Mothwurf," she promptly returned.

-"In the control foom, talking to Mr. Mothwurf," she promptly returned.
 "Did you see the Senator fall?"
 He made a sweeping gesture toward the broad glass panel.

 "My back, it was turned the other way," she said coolly.
-"There is the short, 'Murder!' and then everyone goes up in the air and loses the head."
+"There is the shout, 'Murder!' and then everyone goes up in the air and loses the head."